Rita1202/goit-react-hw-08-phonebook/README.en.md

 ### Live page

-After some time, usually a couple of minutes, the live page can be viewed at the address specified in the edited `homepage` property.
+After some time, usually a couple of minutes, the live page can be viewed at the address specified in the edited `ContactsPage` property.
 For example, here is a link to a live version for this repository [https://goitacademy.github.io/react-homework-template](https://goitacademy.github.io/react-homework-template).

 If a blank page opens, make sure there are no errors in the `Console` tab related to incorrect paths to the CSS and JS files of the project (**404**).
-You most likely have the wrong value for the `homepage` property in the `package.json` file.
+You most likely have the wrong value for the `ContactsPage` property in the `package.json` file.

 ### Routing